emberjs/guides/source/services-and-initializers/services.md

-An `Ember.Service` is a long-lived Ember object that can be injected as needed.
+An `Ember.Service` is a long-lived Ember object that can be made available in different parts of your application.

 Example uses of services include: